allmycookies/dwd-radar/README.md

 ### `index_noProxy.html`

 This repository also includes `index_noProxy.html`, a version that attempts to connect to the DWD server directly without a proxy.
 This file is intended for local use or specific environments where CORS is not an issue (e.g., if you use a browser extension to disable CORS).
-It will likely not work if opened directly from the filesystem or on a standard web server due to security restrictions in modern browsers.
+It will likely not work if opened directly from a standard web server due to security restrictions in modern browsers.

 ## Technical Details